Commnunity Sports & Leisure Development in Waveney and Great Yarmouth….helping Suffolk become Britain’s Most Active County!

 Here you can meet the team behind Sentinel Leisure Trust Community Sports Development.

 Claire Henwood, Director of Community Sport & Leisure - Claire started her career with Waveney District Council in October 1993 as a lifeguard, progressing through the ranks and taking the leisure services through its first Quest assessment.
 Moving over to sports & leisure development in 2001, projects have included facility development at Dip Farm and Waterlane, working with sports clubs & schools, developing the community sport network and leading on a number of Sport England funded projects.
 More recently the role has moved over to Sentinel Leisure Trust, delivering community sport & leisure for the district.
 Current priorities include the development of a built facilities assessment and leisure strategy for the district, management and delivery of the Lottery funded Lowestoft Ogogo project and management of Great Yarmouth Borough Council’s sports development service.
+Claire is also involved with our Education programme.

 Alex Bond, Project Officer Lowestoft O-go-go -